arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 - Learn how to configure Modbus TCP for Opta™ using Arduino PLC IDE
 - Learn how to configure the workspace environment to work with Modbus TCP using Arduino PLC IDE
-- Learn how to verify that Opta™ has been correctly set up and Modbus TCP is enabled using an example project on Arduino PLC IDE
+- Learn how to verify that Opta™ has been correctly set up using an example that uses Modbus TCP communication.

 ## Required Hardware and Software